 Elephants are under threat.
 Poaching for the illegal ivory trade, deadly conflict with people and loss of habitat are pushing them to the brink of extinction.
 100 years ago, between 5-10 million elephants roamed Africa.
-Today, only around 400,000 remain.
-African savannah elephants are Endangered and African forest elephants are Critically endangered.
+Today, only around 415,000 remain.
+There are two species of elephant in Africa: the Endangered African savannah elephant and the Critically Endangered African forest elephant.

 But with the help of our supporters, we’re working in the field to conserve wild elephants and the places they call home in Kenya and Liberia.